 If you’re considering visiting the area, here are a few reasons why you should start planning your trip as soon as possible:

 Ample Sunshine: The Santa Ynez Valley is a hot spot for visitors.
 All year it’s sunny and 80-100 degrees F (26 to 38 degrees C).
-From April through November, however, you can expect an average of 350 days of sunshine per year—that’s as many as in Los Angeles and almost twice that of New York City.
+From April through November, however, you can expect mostly sunny days.

-Mild Winters: Much of California can experience hot, dry summers and mild winters, and Santa Ynez Valley’s climate is mild year-round.
+Mild Winters: Much of California experiences hot, dry summers and mild winters, but Santa Ynez Valley’s climate is mild year-round.
 On average, temperatures don’t top 95 degrees or drop below 55 degrees.
 Be sure to visit in April to see wildflowers in bloom.

-Wine Tasting: There are many opportunities to taste wine along California’s central coast.
-The Edna Valley is known for its chardonnay, and you can sip from various producers along Highway 154.
+Wine Tasting: There are many opportunities to taste wine along California’s Central Coast.
+The Edna Valley is known for its Chardonnay, and you can sip from various producers along Highway 154.
 Hearst Castle sits on an 800-acre estate, making it home to some of California’s finest vineyards.
-The wineries, including an award-winning chardonnay crafted by Robert Mondavi Winery.
-See more resources here
+The wineries include an award-winning Chardonnay crafted by Robert Mondavi Winery.